pablo09alt/CSS-Plugins_Obsidian/README.md

 1. [Boldisblue.css](boldisblue.css) : The bold text is automatically put in blue
 2. [Italicisblue.css](italicisblue.css) : The italic text is automatically put in blue

+### Templates :

+1. [Journaling accounting](compta-journal.css) : A CSS template to have a template for the journaling in accouting.

 ### Folders :

 1. [Titlefolderisblue.css](titlefolderisblue.css) : The titles of all the folders are blue